gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 Providers announce their servers and capabilities by publishing events with kinds 31316 (server), 31317 (tools/list), 31318 (resources/list), and 31319 (prompts/list).

 After a client discovers a server through these announcements, it can immediately begin making requests to the server without requiring an explicit initialization step.
-This stateless approach aligns with the "hands-off" nature of public servers, which are designed to receive arbitrary requests without maintaining client connection state.

 #### Server Announcement Event